 Sensors are taking over indoor spaces.
 Traditionally, we only install a few sensors in our living and working spaces: temperature (in your thermostat), carbon monoxide (hopefully!), smoke, and maybe humidity.
 Moving into the future, one of the most diverse and beneficial sensors for any space is an IEQ (Indoor environment quality) sensor.
-These sensors measure various parameters, and in this article we'll discuss eight of the most important ones.
+These sensors measure various parameters related to the comfort of an indoor space, such as temperature, humidity, CO2 levels and more.
+In this article we'll discuss eight of the most important parameters.
 Ultimately, these sensors can give a near perfect snapshot of the current health of your building environment, and how that relates to tenant comfort and energy performance.

 Indoor environment quality (IEQ) is a term that encompasses all of the parameters that impact the quality of a building’s environment, and how those factors can impact the tenants occupying that building.

 8 Parameters that IEQ Sensors Can Measure to Improve Building Comfort